AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ### content.otio file

 This is a normal OpenTimelineIO whose media references are either ExternalReferences with relative target_urls pointing into the `media` directory or `MissingReference`.

+### version.txt file

+This file encodes the otioz version of the file, in the form 1.0.0.

 ### Media Directory